 Bill O’Reilly, the conservative political commentator for Fox, has a net worth of $50 million.
 He earned $20 million a year for his show “The O’Reilly Factor” which aired on Fox from 1996 until recently.
 It was recently revealed that O’Reilly settled several sexual harassment allegations, one for $32 million.
 It is unclear as yet if O’Reilly has a future as a journalist.
 Bill O’Reilly was born in New York City in 1949 and worked early on as a news reporter for local television stations and as a reporter for ABC and NBC News.
 From 1989 through 1995 O’Reilly hosted the entertainment show “Inside Edition”.
 “The O’Reilly Factor” was the highest rated cable news show for 16 years.
 O’Reilly was married to Maureen McPhilmy from 1996 until 2011.
 The couple have a daughter and son.

 Matt Lauer’s net worth is $60 million.
 The co-anchor of NBC’s “Today Show” earns $23 million a year.
 Matt Lauer was born in New York City in 1957 and studied Communication and Media Arts at Ohio University.
 He began his media career as a producer of the local news show in Huntington, West Virginia.
 He hosted shows in Boston, Philadelphia, Providence and Richmond.
 He cohosted “Made in New York” with Jill Rappaport, worked as ESPN and co-hosted “Today in New York” with Jane Hanson.
 He began working as a news reader on “Today” in 1994 and became co-anchor of the morning news program in 1997 when he replaced Bryant Gumbel.
 When he became the full time male co-host of the “Today Show”, Lauer was admired for his tense interviews, intelligence and good looks.
 He introduced “Where in the World is Matt Lauer?” in 1998 and the special series ran until 2011.
 Matt Lauer also hosts the Macy’s Thanksgiving Day Parade and covers the Olympics for NBC.
 Additionally, Lauer is a contributor to NBC’s weekly news show “Dateline”.
-Lauer is married to Annette Roque, they have three kids and live in New York.
+After Lauer’s controversy, divorce, and ousting from NBC we cannot put a clear number on his net worth at this time.

 Sean Hannity is the second wealthiest news anchor.
 His net worth is currently $80 million and he earns $29 million a year as an anchor and political commentator for the Fox News Channel weekdays from 9pm to 10pm and hosts “The Sean Hannity Show” on radio.
 Hannity was born in New York City in 1961.
 At the University of California, Santa Barbara, Hannity hosted a talk show for the college radio station.
 He worked in news in Alabama and Atlanta before he was hired by Fox News Channel to cohost “Hannity & Comles”, a point-counterpoint show with Alan Colmes.
 Hannity is known for his conspiracy theories including voter fraud, an AIDS cover-up, President Barack Obama’s birth issue and Hillary Rodman Clinton’s e-mail saga.
 Sean Hannity is best known for his current pro President Donald Trump coverage.
 Hannity is married to Jill Rhoads.
 They have two children and live in Long Island, New York.